jonathanbcsouza/responsive-web-design-exercises/README.md

 **Solution:** https://codepen.io/jonathanbcsouza/pen/dBRoPz?editors=1100#0

-Fulfill the below user stories and get all of the tests to pass.
-Give it your own personal style.
-You can use HTML, JavaScript, and CSS to complete this project.
-Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
-You can use Bootstrap or SASS if you choose.
-Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
-Other projects will give you a chance to work with different technology stacks like React.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!
 - **User Story #1**: My product landing page should have a header element with a corresponding id="header".
 - **User Story #2**: I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.
 - **User Story #3**: Within the #header element I can see a nav element with a corresponding id="nav-bar".